platformland/electric-book/book/text/funding.md

 ## 3. Understand any legal and constitutional constraints on funding models

 There may be constraints on the funding models that can be used for certain types of users.
-For example, in the USA, some federal agencies are precluded from charging states for services.[^2] At the same time, some organizations may be required by law to recover costs and therefore find it harder to offer platforms.
+At the same time, some organizations may be required by law to recover costs and therefore find it harder to offer platforms.

 In the long run, such issues may not make for a very good operating model.
 In the short-term, it is important to understand the constraints.